How is your relationship with the children of your partner?

 It’s true that in this case, his father is usually present because he also likes them, but sometimes, we see a movie, only the two of us.

 Share those moments and create a bond with your partner ‘s children little by little.

-7. Spend time doing something all together
+7. Spend time doing something altogether

 The new family structure needs experiences, memories and moments that will gradually make all members relax and feel like they belong to a group.